Germany–NATO relations

 Relations between Germany and NATO are the foundation of North Atlantic Council.
 Germany joined the Alliance in 1955, and since then its membership in NATO has been constantly evolving, making the alliance more political.
 After the end of the cold War, Germany significantly increased its military contribution to NATO, reflecting a new emphasis on collective and national defense, which was caused by Russia's aggressive war against Ukraine.
 Germany remains the central pillar of the Alliance, and its membership in the alliance has become a powerful economic and military stronghold.

 History

 After the end of World War II, the creation of West Germany became a key aspect of the Cold War.
 The United States viewed the remilitarization of West Germany as a vital means to counter Soviet expansion.
 West Germany joined NATO in 1955.
 This step was of great importance both for strengthening the defensive system and for restoring German sovereignty.

 After the unification of Germany in 1990, it remained part of NATO, which made the Alliance a more political entity aimed at ensuring stability in Europe.

+In July 2022, Germany fully approved Finland's and Sweden's application for NATO membership.